Moraxella bovoculi Autogenous

 - The cattle are reasonably taken care of and healthy

 However, another issue concerning bovine pinkeye is the increased prevalence of Moraxella bovoculi.
-Unfortunately no commercial vaccine available has the ability to prevent pinkeye when Moraxella bovoculi is present.
 MAXI/GUARD can lessen the impact (not as severe outbreaks/less incidence of blindness), but cannot fully protect against it.
 When we hear of a MAXI/GUARD vaccinated herd that has a pinkeye outbreak, we can be fairly confident in most cases that Moraxella bovoculi is the cause even before diagnostics are performed.
-In those cases, the best option is the combination between MAXI/GUARD and a quality autogenous program.
-The biggest mistakes that are made in this situation are:
+In those cases, we may recommend the combination between MAXI/GUARD and a quality autogenous program.

 Progressive Cattleman Moraxella bovoculi Update

 Bruce Addison, President of Addison Biological Laboratory, Inc., has long been recognized as a leader in the ever changing disease of bovine pinkeye.
 Recently he provided a comprehensive update of the disease to Progressive Cattleman and Progressive Dairyman magazine.
-This article contains the latest update available on M. bovoculi, including information from Dr. John Angelos from the School of Veterinary Medicine at U.C.
-Davis.
+This article contains an update on M. bovoculi.
 Please click on the following link to access the article.

 This article addresses the ever growing problem of bovine pinkeye occurring in the non-traditional cold weather months.
 Bruce Addison was asked to contribute to this article by explaining Moraxella bovoculi’s role in causing pinkeye during the winter season.
 Click here to read the article.